The Stranger Theme of Society and Class

-Detachment from society is one thing, but nonconformity to – or refusal to play by – its rules is another.
-The detached is deemed cold and pathetic, but the blatant nonconformist is deemed amoral.
+Detachment from society is one thing, but nonconformity—or refusal to play by its rules—is another.
+A detached guy is deemed cold and pathetic, but a blatant nonconformist is deemed amoral.
 Are conformity and morality one and the same?
 Are society’s rules necessarily in the right?
-For The Stranger's hero, his freeing revelation is based on the notion that, in a senseless and meaningless world, society, its rules, and its morality are just that.
+For The Stranger's hero, his freeing revelation is based on the notion that, in a senseless and meaningless world, society, its rules, and its morality are... senseless and meaningless.

 Meursault only exiles himself from society because he doesn’t understand its constructs.
 He is not, and in fact, cannot be free to choose; he is hindered by his ignorance.